Ari Hest

-Ari Hest (born 16 June 1979) is an American singer-songwriter from the Bronx borough of New York.
+Ari Hest (born June 16, 1979) is an American singer-songwriter from the Bronx borough of New York.

-Biography

 Early life and education

 Hest's father is a college music professor and his mother a cantor.
 His older brother, Danny, is Hest's former manager.
 Hest took piano lessons as a child and later taught himself to play guitar.
-Hest attended Cornell University in Ithaca, NY beginning in 1999 and later transferred to New York University, where he received a degree in Communications in 2002.
+Hest attended Cornell University in Ithaca, New York, beginning in 1999 and later transferred to New York University, where he received a degree in Communications in 2002.